 Shop for Vehicles on Google

-Thankfully, in the spring of 2022, Vehicle Listing Ads (VLA) were rolled out to all advertisers meeting specific criteria.
+Thankfully, Vehicle Listing Ads (VLA) were rolled out to all advertisers meeting specific criteria.

 VLAs are inventory-based shopping campaigns allowing a dealership’s inventory to be displayed when a user searches for the same or very similar vehicle.